This visa was previously repealed and closed from 2 June 2014 until 25 September 2014. Applications are now accepted for this visa.

 - The need for care or assistance will continue for at least two years.

-- The medical condition has been assessed by Medibank Health Solutions.
+- The medical condition has been assessed by Bupa Medical Visa Services.
 See Medical assessment of the person needing care for more information.

 Contact Carelink on 1800 052 222 for more information about getting care or assistance in Australia.

-We will ask for proof of your identity and your relationship to your sponsor.
-This can be done through biometric testing (a scientific form of identification) or DNA testing.
+You might be asked to provide biometrics (a scientific form of identification) as part of the application.
 More information is available at Countries and visa subclasses included in the biometrics program.

 You must meet certain health requirements.
 The results are usually valid for 12 months.
 Do not arrange a health examination until we ask you to.